Prince Rivers

-Prince R. Rivers (1824–1887) was a former enslaved man from South Carolina who served as a soldier in the Union Army and as a state politician during the Reconstruction era.
+Prince R. Rivers (c.
+1824–1887) was a former enslaved man from South Carolina who served as a soldier in the Union Army and as a state politician during the Reconstruction era.
 He escaped and joined Union lines, becoming a sergeant in the 1st South Carolina Volunteers, a Union regiment in the American Civil War.

 He had gained literacy as an enslaved man and after the war joined the Republican Party.
 He served as a delegate to the 1868 South Carolina Constitutional Convention, becoming known as an orator.
 He was one of three African-American founders of Aiken County in 1871, helped pick the site for the courthouse, and served as the state legislator from the county through 1874.
 He also served as a trial judge.

 Early life and education

 Born into slavery in Beaufort, South Carolina, Prince R. Rivers worked on the Henry Middleton Stuart, Sr. (1803–1872) or H.M.
 Stuart plantation known as Oak Point or Pages Point.
 He served with the household staff and as carriage driver, among the elite of the estate's slaves, and learned to read and write.
 He escaped from slavery in 1862 after his master moved with his slaves to Edgefield County.
 Rivers stole one of Stuart's horses and rode through the Confederate lines to Beaufort, which was occupied by Union troops.
-He volunteered to enlist in the Union Army.
+He volunteered to enlist in the Union Army with the First South Carolina Volunteers.
 By the summer of 1862, more than 10,000 slaves had fled from Lowcountry and Midlands plantations to join Union lines along the coast.